Alachisoft/NCache-Solutions/CosmosNotifyExtensibleDependency/README.md

   - Make sure to update the NCache server information in the [**client.ncconf**](https://www.alachisoft.com/resources/docs/ncache/admin-guide/client-config.html) files included in the [console application project](./src/NotifyExtensibleDependencyTesterUI).
 This server information includes the cache ID of the cache to be created and the IP address of atleast one of the servers that will be used.
   - Build and package the application and make sure the assemblies have been successfully generated.
   - Using the [NCache Web Manager GUI](https://www.alachisoft.com/resources/docs/ncache/admin-guide/ncache-web-manager.html?tabs=windows%2Cwindows-start-manager), create a [**partitioned-of-replica**(POR)](https://www.alachisoft.com/ncache/caching-topology.html#partitionedreplica) clustered cache with two nodes using the steps given [here](https://www.alachisoft.com/resources/docs/ncache/admin-guide/create-new-cache-cluster.html?tabs=windows#using-ncache-web-manager).
 Make sure the cache ID and IP address of the nodes agree with the values given in the [**client.ncconf**](./src/NotifyExtensibleDependencyTesterUI/client.ncconf) and cache ID given in [**app.config**](./src/NotifyExtensibleDependencyTesterUI/App.config) is the same as the entry in the **client.ncconf** file. **Note:Although you can use any cache topology with the application without changing the source code, the POR topology adds reliability with data-paritioning and best demonstrates the capabilities of NCache when a balance between reliability and performance is required.**
-  - Stop the demo cache if it is running and deploy the built [NotifyExtensibleDependency](./src/CustomDependencyNotifyImpl) project assemblies on the cache servers.
+  - Stop the demo cache if it is running and deploy the built [NotifyExtensibleDependency](./src/CustomDependencyNotifyImpl) project assemblies on the cache servers and provide a unique provider name .
 The steps for doing this are shown [here](https://www.alachisoft.com/resources/docs/ncache/admin-guide/deploy-providers.html).
 Once the logic is deployed, re-start the cache to get the integration assemblies included in the cache host process.
-  - Update the connection URI and auth key values for the Cosmos DB emulator in the [**app.config**](./src/NotifyExtensibleDependencyTesterUI/App.config) file and confirm that those are the URI and auth key acquired when configuring local network access as detailed in the [pre-requisites](#pre-requisites) section.
+  - Update the provider name, connection URI, and auth key values for the Cosmos DB emulator in the [**app.config**](./src/NotifyExtensibleDependencyTesterUI/App.config) file and confirm that those are the URI and auth key acquired when configuring local network access as detailed in the [pre-requisites](#pre-requisites) section.
   - Before starting the application, confirm again that the cache and the Cosmos DB emulator are running and that the machines hosting the NCache servers can access the Cosmos DB emulator.
   - [Open the statistics window of the running cache](https://www.alachisoft.com/resources/docs/ncache/admin-guide/browse-cache-statistics.html?tabs=windows#ncache-web-manager) to view data as it is added to the cache in real time.
 Start the application and watch as the items are first added and then removed when the documents are updated in the database due to the dependencies on the cached items being invoked.